Top 45+ Multithreading Interview Questions and Answers

 Ans:

-To debug concurrency issues in multithreaded applications, I typically start by reviewing the code for potential race conditions and synchronization problems.
-Using debugging tools like thread profilers or monitors, I identify threads’ states and interactions.
+To debug concurrency issues in multithreaded applications, the process typically begins with reviewing the code for potential race conditions and synchronization problems.
+Debugging tools like thread profilers or monitors are used to identify thread states and interactions.
 Logging thread activities and synchronization points helps trace execution paths and uncover thread-specific issues.
 Analyzing stack traces and thread dumps during deadlock scenarios assists in pinpointing problematic code sections.

-43. Name some tools and techniques used for debugging multithreaded code.
+43. What tools and techniques are commonly used for debugging multithreaded code?

 Ans: